BestTimesToVisit.com Logo

 Getting Around Mekong Delta, Vietnam

-For maximum comfort and flexibility, especially for longer distances between cities like Can Tho and Ho Chi Minh City, or for day trips to specific floating markets.
-This is ideal if you have luggage or prefer a door-to-door service.
+For ultimate comfort and flexibility, especially when traveling between cities like Can Tho and Ho Chi Minh City, or for day trips to specific attractions.
+This is ideal for families or groups who want to control their itinerary and avoid the hassle of public transport.

 Boats and Ferries

 Cost:Varies greatly.
-Small sampan tours can be $10-$20 per hour.
-Public ferries are very cheap, often less than $1.
+Small private boat tours can range from $15-$30 USD per hour.
+Public ferries are very cheap, often less than $1 USD.

 Bicycle Rental